Hawaii Volcano Research Paper

 Superior Essays

 For generations, mankind has faced all kinds of threats.
 In past and present we have dealt with perils, diseases and recessions.
 Currently, there are rumors of a world war brewing.
 There is another threat we face, a very serious and troublesome threat that humanity might be unable to avoid or divert.
 All we would be able to do is brace ourselves and hope for the best.
 What if one day we woke up and had to prepare for a volcanic eruption?
 Not just an eruption, but a super volcanic eruption.
 There is a super volcano here in the U.S. and is alive and well that lies beneath Yellowstone National Park.
-This super volcano has the capacity of sending our nation back to the stone age and there is not much we can do about it, except hope and pray that we never experience the aftermath of a …show more content…
+This super volcano has the capacity of sending our nation back to the stone age and there is not much we can do about it, except hope and pray that we never experience the aftermath of a catastrophe of a super volcanic eruption. …show more content…

 Related Documents